davecoll3/magic-8-ball/TESTING.md

   * Expected
     * The 8 Ball should be located centrally below the header and consist of an outer black circle and an inner white circle.
 The holding text should be a black number "8".
-    * A glow effect should be visable around the outer edge of the black circle which blends well with the background image.
+    * A glow effect should be visible around the outer edge of the black circle which blends well with the background image.
     * On devices with a screen width of 768px or smaller, the 8 ball, and text within, should reduce in size; reducing further at the screen width (screen height for landscape orientation) break points of 480px and 339px.

   * Testing
-    * The 8 Ball was tested on a laptop with a screen width of greater than 768px in order to verify that the size and contrast with the background image was sufficent.
+    * The 8 Ball was tested on a laptop with a screen width of greater than 768px in order to verify that the size and contrast with the background image was sufficient.
     * Chrome DevTools was used to simulate mobile devices and to check for reactiveness.
-    * The 8 Ball was checked in both portrait and landscape orientations on mobile devices to ensure that it continued to function sufficently well.
+    * The 8 Ball was checked in both portrait and landscape orientations on mobile devices to ensure that it continued to function sufficiently well.
       <details><summary>8 Ball Testing</summary>
         <img src="readme-files/images/testing-8-ball.gif">
       </details>

   * Result
     * The 8 Ball responded as expected in all of the above testing.
-    * All content was horizontally aligned to the center of the page and reactive to various devices and screen sizes.
+    * All content was horizontally aligned to the centre of the page and reactive to various devices and screen sizes.
-    * A glow effect is visable around the outer edge of the black circle and blends well with the background image.
+    * A glow effect is visible around the outer edge of the black circle and blends well with the background image.
     * The 8 Ball functions well on mobile devices in both portrait and landscape orientation.

 &nbsp;